How To Receive Calls To Your Internet Radio Station Via Skype

 - Run Audacity

-- Go to Edit>Preferences>Inport/Export and turn off (un-check) the option “Show Metadata Editor Prior To Export Step”
+- Go to Edit>Preferences>Inport/Export and turn off (un-check) the option “Show Metadata Editor before Export Step.”

 - Go to Edit>Preferences>Devices: